 As a director of PiM.studio alongside Maurizio Mucciola, she brings to the practice many years of experience leading complex and high-profile projects.
 She began her career in Italy, and has since worked in Tokyo, Edinburgh and Paris for Kengo Kuma & Associates, and in Rotterdam for OMA/Rem Koolhaas.
 Most recently, she applied her rigour and eye for detail as project architect on the much-heralded revamp of the Galleries Lafayette revamp in Paris for Amanda Levete Architects.

 She is registered with the ARB (Architects Registration Board) and with the OAPPC (the architects register in Italy).

-Maria-Chiara holds a Master of Architecture from the Politecnico di Milano, and she co-leads with Maurizio Mucciola and Angie Jim Osman, “Emerging Tools – designing, building and making in the 21st century”, one of London School of Architecture Think Tanks.
+Maria-Chiara holds a Master of Architecture from the Politecnico di Milano, and she co-leads with Maurizio Mucciola a Design Think Tank at the London School of Architecture.

 Maria-Chiara is also Architecture Ambassador for the RIBA National Schools Programme.

 Martín joined PiM.studio after completing with honours his Master’s Degree from the School of Architecture of Valladolid, in Spain.
 He has received several awards in national and international competitions, both working as part of a team and individually.

 His academic and job experience in different countries and ambiences such us Spain, Brussels, Prague or London, has given him a diverse and rich cultural background, what he considers an essential foundation in his critical thinking.

 Martín is interested in a multidisciplinary approach to architecture, combining quite fairly a high technical basis with a more conceptual intention.
 He gets engaged with any commitment related to architecture and its associated fields.